blkph0x/SSLCheck/README.md

 # SSLCheck
 Just a tool to help automate work tasks

-V2: just SSL cipher suites
+## V2: just SSL cipher suites

-V3: All sslyze checks (outputs a little wonky but works needs more contect and better template..)
+## V3: All sslyze checks (outputs a little wonky but works needs more context and better template..)
 # Requirerments
 sslyze python module & well python dah. i will warn you if your missing anything
 # How to use..